kewalaka/terraform-github-avm-res-githubrepository/README.md

 ### <a name="output_resource_id"></a> [resource\_id](#output\_resource\_id)

-Description: The ID of the repository.
+Description: The resource ID of the GitHub repository.

 ### <a name="output_rulesets"></a> [rulesets](#output\_rulesets)

-Description: Rulesets applied to the repository.
+Description: Rulesets applied to the GitHub repository.

 ## Modules